tkoop/wordsudoku/README.md

     npm install
     node main

+It will create a file called grid.html, which can be opened with a web browser.
+Also, I converted it into a pdf, saved to grid.pdf.

-It will produce something like this:
+The output of this script will also print something like this to the console:
 ```
 DYBNIEORF
 NERDOFBYI